-I’m Taylor and I chose adoption for my son.
+I’m Taylor and I chose adoption for my child.
 He has a great life and wonderful parents, and I’m confident that adoption was the right choice for both of us.
 To give you a little background information, I moved to Michigan after being born and raised in Wyoming.
 I knew I needed a change and I honestly picked Michigan by throwing a dart at a map.
 I guess you could say that I’m pretty adventurous, and I don’t really have the most stable lifestyle.
 Anyway, I moved to Michigan with a friend.
 That’s where I met my baby’s father.

 I found out I was pregnant after several days of not feeling well.
 I had gone to an urgent care center to see if they could diagnose my tummy troubles, and after running some bloodwork, they asked me if I knew that I was pregnant.
 Well, that was quite a shock because, no, I didn’t know that I was pregnant.
 Then, after having an ultrasound, I was told that I was approximately five months pregnant.
 I couldn’t believe it.